Sergio-Bejar/Sergio-Bejar.github.io/media.md

 permalink: /media/
 ---

-{% include image.html url="/images/univision.jpg" caption="Univision, Bay Area, 2020." width=400 align="right" %}
+{% include image.html url="/images/univision.jpg" caption="Univision, Bay Area, 2020." width=500 align="center" %}

-Sharing my expertise with communities outside academia is importante.
-I am particularily interested in writing articles and providing TV commentary that engage Latinx communities in the political process.
+Sharing my expertise with communities outside academia is important to me.
+I am particularily interested in writing articles and providing TV commentary that engage the [Latinx](https://en.wikipedia.org/wiki/Latinx) community in the political process.
 Here is a sample of selected Op-Eds and TV appearances.

-## Op-Ed Work
+## Op-Ed Articles

 [As violence soars in Mexico, we need to do more to help](https://calo.org/2022/09/20/calo-commentary-as-violence-soars-in-mexico-we-need-to-do-more/).
 CALÓ News, September, 2022.